phoenix-rtos/phoenix-rtos-doc/libc/functions/sys/threads/condCreateWithAttr.phrtos.md

 * `PH_CLOCK_RELATIVE` - `timeout` passed to `condWait()` is relative to the current time.
 * `PH_CLOCK_REALTIME` - `timeout` passed to `condWait()` is absolute time based on the real-time clock.
 * `PH_CLOCK_MONOTONIC` - `timeout` passed to `condWait()` is absolute time based on the monotonic clock.

+The `type` field specifies the type of the condition variable.
+The following values are supported:

+* `PH_COND_NORMAL` - regular condition variable, `condWait()` shall be called with a mutex locked by the calling thread.
+* `PH_COND_UNLOCKED` - condition variable without an associated mutex.
+This is useful when waiting for an interrupt signal (see `interrupt()`), in which case a mutex would protect nothing if a single thread is waiting.
+It is the responsibility of the user to ensure that such a condition variable is used in a thread-safe manner.
+For interrupt handling the dedicated wrappers from [sys/interrupt.h](../interrupt/index.md) should be used.

 ## Return value